 I keep thinking back to Matariki this year.
 Prime Minister Christopher Luxon, the Treaty Bill’s chief supporter-but-not, attended the midwinter ceremony on the slopes of a South Island ski resort at dawn.
 This is a New Zealand thing, he crowed to the TV interview.
 He wasn’t wrong!
 But surrounded by some of the country’s finest Māori singers, handsome korowhai wrapped over their monogammed puffers, the PM was weirdly careful to tiptoe around the mighty M-word.

-And now this week there were 42,000 folks on the Beehive lawn, a sea of both two Māori flags—the Tino Rangatiratanga and He Whakaputanga—snapping in a fresh Welly breeze.
-(You can just spot the second one, aka The United Tribes of New Zealand flag or Te Kara, in that Waitangi picture on the ACT website.)
-Not a faint signal, that.
+And now this week there were 42,000 folks on the Beehive lawn, a sea of both two Māori flags—the Tino Rangatiratanga and He Whakaputanga—snapping in a fresh Welly breeze.3 Not a faint signal, that.
 On the morning after the Hikoi, Luxon called in to RNZ for an interview with Corin Dann.
 The marchers came to your door, Dann said.
 Do you have any response?

 Luxon refused to answer.